grpc/grpc-go/compiler/README.md

 $ ../gradlew install
 ```

-## Pushing the codegen to Maven Central
+## Creating a release of GRPC Java
-Please follow the instructions in ``DEPLOYING.md`` under the root directory for
+Please follow the instructions in ``RELEASING.md`` under the root directory for
-deploying the codegen to Maven Central.
+details on how to create a new release.